ophub/amlogic-s9xxx-openwrt/documents/README.md

 ### 10.10 Setting up the Box to Boot from USB/TF/SD

+Based on the situation of your own device, there are two methods to use: initial installation and reinstallation of the OpenWrt system.

+#### 10.10.1 Initial Installation of OpenWrt System

 - Insert the USB/TF/SD with the flashed firmware into the box.
 - Enable developer mode: Settings → About Device → Version number (e.g., X96max plus...), quickly click the left mouse button 5 times on the version number, until the system shows a prompt saying `Developer mode is enabled`.
 - Enable USB debugging mode: System → Advanced options → Developer options (set `Enable USB debugging` to enabled).
 Enable `ADB` debugging.